-The Gibbs measures techniques for dispersive PDEs go back to Lebowitz, Rose and Speer \cite{LRS}, where one-dimensional nonlinear Schr\"odinger equations (1D NLS) are considered and Gibbs measures are constructed, the question of existence of global flow matching the regularity of the support of the measure was left open, and then so does the question of invariance.
+The Gibbs measures techniques for dispersive PDEs go back to Lebowitz, Rose and Speer \cite{LRS}, where one-dimensional nonlinear Schr\"{o}dinger equations (1D NLS) are considered and Gibbs measures are constructed, the question of existence of global flow matching the regularity of the support of the measure was left open, and then so does the question of invariance.
 Zhidkov \cite{zhidnls} redefined these measures via finite-dimensional approximations and a passage to the limit, he showed the invariance in the case of the wave equation \cite{zhidwave}.
 Bourgain \cite{bourg94,bourgNLS96} constructed global flow and proved the invariance of the measures in question for 1D (subquintic) NLS.
-He then showed similar result for the 2D defocusing cubic Schr\"odinger equation posed on $\T^2,$ under a suitable renormalization.
-Tzvetkov \cite{tzvNLS06, tzvNLS} considered the subquintic NLS equations (including the focusing nonlinearity for the subcubic case) on the disc of $\R^2$ and constructed invariant Gibbs measures, he proved a probabilistic global well-posedness on relevant spaces.
+He then showed similar result for the 2D defocusing cubic Schr\"{o}dinger equation posed on ${\mathbb{T}}^{2}$, under a suitable renormalization.
+Tzvetkov \cite{tzvNLS06,tzvNLS} considered the subquintic NLS equations (including the focusing nonlinearity for the subcubic case) on the disc of ${\mathbb{R}}^{2}$ and constructed invariant Gibbs measures, he proved a probabilistic global well-posedness on relevant spaces.
 Three-dimensional results have followed in \cite{bt2007,btrandom2,asds,bourbulNLS,bourbulW}.
-Several other contexts where analysed in the line of these techniques.
-An important feature in this theory is that the Gibbs measures are concentrated on relatively rough spaces.
-Namely, their supports are $\frac{d}{2}+$ degrees of regularity weaker than that of the energies, here $d$ is the (effective) dimension of the physical space, that is sensitive to some symmetry assumptions.
+Several other contexts were analyzed on the line of these techniques.
+An important feature in this approach is that the Gibbs measures are concentrated on relatively rough spaces.
+Namely, their supports are $\frac{d}{2}+$ degrees of regularity weaker than that of the energies on which they are based.
+Here $d$ is the (effective) dimension of the physical space, and is sensitive to some symmetry assumptions.
 That is why these objects are often used to deal with the global well-posedness on spaces of low regularity.

-A second approach to construct invariant measures is the so called fluctuation-dissipation method, based on `compact approximations' of the equation and using stochastic considerations and an inviscid limit.
-We go back to the work of Kuksin \cite{kuk_eul_lim} and Kuksin and Shirikyan \cite{KS04,KS12} for the 2D Euler and the cubic defocusing Schr\"odinger (in dimension $\leq 4$) equations.
-For both of these equations, an invariant measure on the Sobolev space $H^2$ is obtained.
+A second approach to construct invariant measures is the so called fluctuation-dissipation method, based on `compact approximations' of the equation and a use of stochastic tools.
+An inviscid limit is then considered.
+We go back to the work of Kuksin \cite{kuk_eul_lim} and Kuksin and Shirikyan \cite{KS04,KS12} for the 2D Euler equation and the cubic defocusing Schr\"{o}dinger equation (in dimension $\leq 4$).
+For both of these equations, an invariant measure on the Sobolev space $H^{2}$ is obtained.
 Let us also mention some results of the author \cite{sybo,sykg} using this approach.

 It is worth mentioning some `non-invariance' probabilistic methods in the Cauchy problem of PDEs, see for instance \cite{btrandom1,thomann2009random,colloh,MR3131480,burktzvt_probwav,pocovnicu2014,ohpocov}.